tc39/proposal-shadowrealm/explainer.md

 A Realm is a distinct global environment with its own global object, built-ins, and intrinsics, such as standard objects that are not bound to global variables, like the initial value of `Object.prototype`.

-Each new Realm from the Realms API has a specific [Global Environment Record](https://tc39.es/ecma262/#sec-global-environment-records) providing the [bindings for built-in globals](https://tc39.es/ecma262/#table-7), properties of the [global object](https://tc39.es/ecma262/#sec-global-object) and a top-level declaration model that occur within the Realm's Script.
+Each new Realm from The Realms API has a specific [Global Environment Record](https://tc39.es/ecma262/#sec-global-environment-records) providing the [bindings for built-in globals](https://tc39.es/ecma262/#table-7), properties of the [global object](https://tc39.es/ecma262/#sec-global-object) and a top-level declaration model that occur within the Realm's Script.

 Code can be evaluated and executed within the Realm's Environment Record and Execution Context.